juxor/afaq/markdown/secH3.md

-This vision of society in which the lives of the population are controlled by _"authorities"_ in a _"social central organ"_ which tells the workers what to do, while in line with the **Communist Manifesto**, seems less that appealing.
+This vision of society in which the lives of the population are controlled by _"authorities"_ in a _"social central organ"_ which tells the workers what to do, while in line with the **Communist Manifesto**, seems less than appealing.
 It also shows why state socialism is not socialism at all.
 Thus George
 Barrett:

-> _ "If instead of the present capitalist class there were a set of officials appointed by the Government and set in a position to control our factories, it would bring about no revolutionary change.
+> _"If instead of the present capitalist class there were a set of officials appointed by the Government and set in a position to control our factories, it would bring about no revolutionary change.
 The officials would have to be paid, and we may depend that, in their privileged positions, they would expect